KIUA1000 Introduction to AI

 Course content

-Introduction to AI, Law and Ethics provides an overview of artificial intelligence, its applications and the ethical considerations surrounding its development, implementation and distribution, as well as themes related to AI, including its history, scope and governance principles.
+Introduction to AI provides an overview of artificial intelligence, its applications and the ethical considerations surrounding its development, implementation and distribution, as well as themes related to AI, including its history, scope and governance principles.
 The course also addresses critical questions such as bias, fairness, privacy, accountability and responsibility, all of which play a significant role in the development of AI systems.
 Through this course, students will not only acquire valuable knowledge but also develop essential skills in research, ethical analysis and decision-making.
 This gives students the ability to consider ethical dilemmas in AI, propose solutions, assess fairness and privacy considerations and become advocates for responsible AI practices.
 Overall, the course promotes critical thinking, ethical awareness and effective communication in the context of AI governance and ethics.

 Learning Outcome